Alcoholism and the Codependent Relationship

 Codependent relationships are unhealthy and are characterized by an overdependence on one partner, a need to nurture and control, complete devotion to the relationship and an inability to find self-worth outside of it, and enabling of problem behaviors, like drinking.
 The term codependency was first used to describe the relationship between alcoholics and their partners.
 While the definition has since expanded, problem drinking remains a common component of codependent relationships.

-Codependent relationships are toxic relationships.
-Alcohol or other substance use is often involved, even a trigger for the unhealthy dynamic.
+Codependent relationships can be toxic relationships.
+Alcohol or other substance abuse is often involved, even a trigger for the unhealthy dynamic.
 It’s important to understand what a codependent marriage or other relationship is, what it means for each individual, how to recognize it, and how to use healthier coping mechanisms than drinking to improve the relationship.

-If there is already an issue with drinking in a troubled relationship, recognizing the problem and taking steps to correct it is crucial.
+If there is already an issue with alcohol abuse in a troubled relationship, recognizing the problem and taking steps to correct it is crucial.

 What Is Codependency?